ngattusohw/Operating-Systems/assign3_new/readme.txt

 files that were created in a linux system, please manually add an extra slash at the end of the root directory's name.
 Please see the included file_list.txt and dir_list.txt files for reference.

+IMPORTANT NOTE 2:
+All timestamps are in UTC.

 Shell commands:
 cd [directory]
 -Write the directory name with a slash in front of it
 Ex: cd /Directory1
+-You may also add multiple directories
+Ex: cd /Directory1/Directory12

 cd..
 -Do not use a space between cd and ..